 Yesterday, with the storm blowing outside, I was ready with a fist full of recipes.
-Sausage and Lentil Soup was already on the docket, along with sprouted wheat bread recipes, both dinner rolls and French bread.
+Sausage and Lentil Soup were already on the docket, along with sprouted wheat bread recipes, both dinner rolls, and French bread.
 Mid-morning, the creative process kicked in and this recipe lined up in my head like a military march.

 I often wonder why these flashes of creativity strike during a shower, at 3:00 a.m., or when I am already committed to something else for the day.